lukmanr/CLVPipelines/pipelines/README.md

 ## CLV training and deployment pipeline
 The training and deployment pipeline uses historical sales transactions data to train and optionally deploy a machine learning regression model.
-The model is trained to predict a total value of future purchases in a given timeframe, based on a history of previous purchases.
+The model is trained to predict a value of future purchases for a customer, based on a history of previous purchases by this customer.
 For more information about modeling for customer lifetime value prediction refer to the  articles in  the [Predicting Customer Lifetime Value with AI Platform](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-intro) series.

 ### Pipeline design
 The pipeline uses BigQuery for data preprocessing and feature engineering and AutoML Tables for model training and deployment.